 - Knife.
 In case of emergency, you should pack a small pocket knife.
 It’s also a good idea to keep a small roll of duct tape in your bag for emergency backpack or gear repair.

 - Fire.
 Other emergency items include fire-starting equipment, in case you need to spend a night in the woods.
-Keep windproof matches and a firestarter (kindling to light the fire faster) in your bag.
+Keep windproof matches and in your bag.

 - Shelter.
 While incredibly uncommon, hikers can get stuck on the trail overnight.
 Be prepared to sleep outdoors by carrying a lightweight emergency bivvy.
 A bivvy is an ultra-compact sleeping bag/shelter.

 - Extra Food.
 Bring more than just one granola bar in your backpack.
 Pack enough snacks to keep you full on the trail and a bit extra in case you were to get stranded overnight.
 For one person, I’d recommend bringing 3-4 CLIF bars.

 - Extra Water.
 Bring more water than you think you’ll need.
 Pack at least 0.5L (16.9 oz) of water per 1 hour of hiking.
 If you’re hiking on a particularly difficult or hot trail, double the amount of water you bring.
 For longer hikes, I recommend investing in a hydration reservoir like the 3L Osprey Hydraulics Reservoir.
 This will allow you to carry more water with less weight.

 - Extra Clothes.
 Weather can be unpredictable.
 You never know when rain or cold temperatures will strike.
 Stay comfortable by keeping a rain jacket or poncho in your backpack as well as a merino wool or fleece layer for warmth

 Read More: Ultimate Guide to the 10 Essentials